-Priority Project Framework This Document is Uncontrolled when Printed ed Responsible Officer: Director Business Strategy and Performance Version: 2.0 Issue Date: 26 July 2023 Nex xt Review: 26 July 2026 Page 10/ 15
+Priority Project Framework This This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 2.0 Issue Date: 28 June 2023 Ne xt Review: 28 June 2026 Page 10/ 15

-- c) Impact in delivering on the township or advisory committee's strategic objectives or value proposition. - d) The timeline or deadline required. - e) Project readiness eg."Shovel ready," adequate project planning. - f) Economies of scale eg. Ability to deliver similar projects across many townships more economically or more timely. - g) Availability of other funding sources. - h) Availability of community contribution, both financial and in-kind in accordance with Council's Community Assistance and Fee Waiver Policy. - i) Whole of life/maintenance costs including insurances and warranties. - j) Reduction of risk to Council and/or community. - k) Utilisation of facilities, with a focus on asset rationalisation. - 9.2 Other Project Support
+- c) Impact in delivering on the township or advisory committee's strategic objectives or value proposition. - d) The timeline or deadline required. - e) Project readiness eg."Shovel ready," adequate project planning. - f) Economies of scale eg. Ability to deliver similar projects across many townships more economically or more timely. - g) Availability of other funding sources. - h) Availability of community contribution, both financial and in-kind in accordance with Council's Community Assistance and Fee Waiver Policy. - i) Whole of life/maintenance costs including insurances and warranties. - j) Reduction of risk to Council and/or community. - k) Utilisation of facilities, with a focus on asset rationalisation.

+9.2 Other Project Support